-According to Law, Hate crimes are acts of violence motivated by bias based on race, religion, ethnicity, national origin, sexual orientation, gender, gender identity, disability, or other similar attributes, or a combination thereof.
+According Hate crimes to Law, of are acts violence motivated by bias based on religion. race. ethnicity, national origin, sexual orientation, gender, gender identity, disability, other similar attributes. or or а combination thereof.

 Hate crimes include acts of defacing property, desecrating graves and places of worship, assault, murder, and intimidation when verbal threats or threatening behavior place a person or a group of people in fear of harm.
+Shia Minorities: Victims of Violance ...
+69